 - Keep mealtimes as positive of an experience as possible.
 This can be challenging at times and with a two year old, isn’t always possible.
 We specifically avoid getting into power struggles over food or talking negatively about his lack of variety.
 That doesn’t mean that we aren’t frustrated at times, but we do our best to keep that from him.

-Things We Have Gotten Lazy About (And Need to Start Doing)
+Step #2: Address What We’ve Gotten Lazy About (And Need to Start Doing)

 This is wear my laziness shines through.
 I KNOW these strategies work.
 Besides chronicling them here, I get frequent feedback from consults and families I work with that these things can make all the difference.
 But, I also know that I’m a mom with a variety of balls I’m juggling – just like you – and sometimes this stuff slips through the cracks.
 When your kids eating regresses or it never gets off the ground, it doesn’t always mean that you need different or new strategies, but you need to revisit things you know work and be consistent about doing them!
 Here are some of the things we have slacked off on: